 - In-app SDK is less mature than purpose-built mobile feedback tools

-- Advanced features locked to higher-tier plans: $18/mo plan is limited
+- Advanced features locked to higher-tier plans: the $18/mo plan is limited

 - No closed-loop workflow support for following up on responses